HigginTown/HouseDivided/README.md

 ### The strategy

-First, we need to get the data.
+ - First, we need to get the data.
 Go to the `scripts` folder, and find `data_collection`.
-I use the [ProPublica Congress API](https://propublica.github.io/congress-api-docs/#congress-api-documentation) to get data on the senators, and I scrape the roll call votes on the[Congress website](https://www.congress.gov/roll-call-votes).
+I use the [ProPublica Congress API](https://propublica.github.io/congress-api-docs/#congress-api-documentation) to get data on the senators, and I scrape the roll call votes on the [Congress website](https://www.congress.gov/roll-call-votes).

-Second, I do some exploratory analysis on the roll call data and senators.
+ - Second, I do some exploratory analysis on the roll call data and senators.
 Importantly, there are many [missing votes](http://www.adammassachi.com/missing-votes/) because a given senator does not vote on in every roll call.
 The `eda_prelim` notebook incldues this material.

-Third, in the `pca_votes_clustering` notebook, I make some preliminary [clusters](http://www.adammassachi.com/clusters/).
+ - Third, in the `pca_votes_clustering` notebook, I make some preliminary [clusters](http://www.adammassachi.com/clusters/).
 Using PCA with two components, I create a synthetic vote space and plot the coordinates of each senator.
 I compare the results of a simple KMeans clustering algorithm with `k=2` with the true party labels.
 The results are nearly identical, except that both Independent senators are missclassifed as democrats.

+ - Fourth, I fit a [decision tree](https://github.com/HigginTown/HouseDivided/blob/master/gallery/cluster_correlation/dtc.png) on